 Fran Lambert: The current Press Officer at the Normandy Tourist Board, Fran is based in London and works closely with British and Irish journalists to promote Normandy as a destination.
 A self-confessed foodie, Fran enjoys writing about all her culinary experiences when on press trips, which will feature in the months to come on the Normandy Foodie blog.
-Highlights for Fran include meals at two of Normandy’s Michelin-starred restaurants and a gastronomic Segway tour of Caen.
+Highlights for Fran include dining at two of Normandy’s Michelin-starred restaurants and a gastronomic Segway tour of Caen.

 Alison Weatherhead: Originally from the West Midlands, Alison moved to Normandy 20 years ago with her husband and has since set up home and had two children just south of Vire, home to the famous andouille sausage.
 As the UK & Ireland Marketing Manager for the Normandy Tourist Board, Alison is passionate about promoting everything that her adopted region has to offer, and in her spare time she loves cooking wonderful Norman produce fresh from the local market and enjoying the fruits of her labour.